How to Publish a Plugin

 Make sure you add the

-build command ensures that the plugin's built files are placed as explained in the plugin structure section of the Create Plugin documentation.
+build script ensures that the plugin's built files are placed as explained in the plugin structure section of the Create Plugin documentation.

-prepare command facilitates your publishing process.
+prepare script facilitates your publishing process.
 You would typically run this script before publishing your plugin.

 Make sure your plugin's structure is as described in the Create Plugin documentation.
 If you've made the changes mentioned in the above section to the scripts in

 package.json, you should have the correct structure when you run the

 Not all files that you use while developing your plugin are necessary to be published.

 For example, the files you add in the

 src directory are compiled to the root of the plugin directory before publishing.
 Then, when a developer installs your plugin, they’ll just be using the files in the root.

 So, you can ignore files and directories like